- What is ISCB?

 Q: What is ISCB?

 A: The International Society for Computational Biology (ISCB) is the parent organization of the annual conference on Intelligent Systems for Molecular Biology (ISMB).
 The ISCB is dedicated to advancing the scientific understanding of living systems through computation.
 The ISCB communicates the significance of our science to the larger scientific community, governments, and the public at large.
 The ISCB serves a global membership by impacting government and scientific policies, providing high quality publications and meetings, and through distribution of valuable information about training, education, employment and relevant news from related fields.
 ISCB membership offers many benefits including reduced conference registration fees to several high impact events and reduced subscription prices for a selection of journals of Computational Biology and Bioinformatics.
-Members are from more than 50 countries and include over 800 students and nearly 500 post doctoral researchers.
 A member's meeting and a meeting of the Board of Directors for the Society are held annually in conjunction with the ISMB conference.

 Q: Who do I contact for information on the conference?

 A: You can get information on the conference from: